yuanqing/code-problems/README.md

 ### Run a particular test

-For example, for the [`binary_search`](https://github.com/yuanqing/code-problems/tree/master/src/binary_search) problem:
+&hellip;for example, for the [binary search](src/binary_search) problem:

 ```
 $ make binary_search/test
 ```

-Use `make binary_search/coverage` instead to also generate test coverage reports.
+Use `make binary_search/coverage` to also generate test coverage reports.

+## Known issues

+- The [Bisect](http://bisect.x9c.fr) test coverage does not appear to be completely accurate.

 ## Credit